Getting Started on Heroku with Python

 The requirements.txt

 file lists the app’s dependencies.
-When Heroku deploys an app, the platform reads this file and installs the appropriate Python dependencies using the pip install -r
+When you deploy an app on Heroku, the Python buildpack installs these dependencies using the pip install

 command.

-To install the dependencies locally, create a virtual environment, also known as a venv
+Before you do this, you must create and activate a virtual environment, also known as a venv

 $ python3 -m venv --upgrade-deps .venv